common-voice/common-voice/bundler/uploader/README.md

 ### Locale auto-detection

-When `--locales` is omitted, the tool scans `{base-dir}/{release}/` for `*.tar.gz` files and extracts locale codes from filenames automatically.
+When `--locales` is omitted, the tool checks all known locales (from the Common Voice API) against the release directory and includes only those with existing tarballs.
 Locales are sorted smallest-first by file size.

 ### 429 Rate Limiting